Rocket from the Tombs

 Rocket from the Tombs (or RFTT) is an American rock band originally active from mid-1974 to mid-1975 in Cleveland, Ohio, United States.
-The band was reconstituted several times with various line-ups starting in 2003.
+The band featured David Thomas and was reconstituted several times with various line-ups starting in 2003.

-Heralded as an important protopunk group, they were little known during the band's original lifetime, though various members later achieved renown in Pere Ubu and the Dead Boys.
-Billy Bob Hargus wrote, however, that "The sound of the Rockets is much more ferocious than Ubu or the Dead Boys."
+The band was little known during its original run, although it was later heralded as an important protopunk group.
+Various members would achieve renown in Pere Ubu and the Dead Boys.
+Billy Bob Hargus wrote, "The sound of the Rockets is much more ferocious than Ubu or the Dead Boys."

 Band history

-The band played their first show June 16, 1974 at the Viking Saloon in downtown Cleveland.
-The original line-up was David Thomas (then known as "Crocus Behemoth" (vocals, bass), Kim Zonneville (bass, vocals), Glenn "Thunderhand" Hach (guitar, vocals) and Tom "Foolery" Clements (drums).
+The band played their first show June 16, 1974, at the Viking Saloon in downtown Cleveland.
+The original line-up was David Thomas (playing as "Crocus Behemoth", vocals, bass), Kim Zonneville (bass, vocals), Glenn "Thunderhand" Hach (guitar, vocals) and Tom "Foolery" Clements (drums).

-There was some fluctuation of the group's personnel, but what's come to be known as the "classic" lineup included, Thomas, Peter Laughner, Craig Willis Bell (a.k.a.
+There was some fluctuation of the group's personnel, but what has come to be known as the "classic" lineup included Thomas, Peter Laughner, Craig Willis Bell (a.k.a.
 Darwin Layne), Gene O'Connor (a.k.a.
 Cheetah Chrome), and Johnny Madansky (a.k.a.
 "Johnny Blitz").

-When RFTT disbanded, the personnel split and formed three different musical groups:
+When RFTT disbanded, the members split and formed three musical groups: